 Walt Disney understood this about children and was proud of producing movies for them.
 He found no reason to belittle the innocence of children.
 The Sound of Music is similar.
 Being able to watch movies that fuel the young soul with optimism is one great way of giving children the best start in life.

 The Music and Promise of Renewal

 Laughter, song, and dance are among the most natural things children will do when they feel joyful.
-It isn’t until we grow older that we to start to inhibit our childhood proclivity to sing and dance when we’re happy.
+It isn’t until we grow older that we start to inhibit our childhood proclivity to sing and dance when we’re happy.

 The movie played this out marvelously.
 The von Trapp children, after their mother’s death, were stripped of the joys of song and dance.
 Their father’s devastation from the loss of his beloved wife made him shun everything that reminded him of her – namely laughter and music.

 Maria brought all of it back.
 Her arrival as the children’s governess healed their pain from the loss of their mother and restored hope to the family.
 However, there was a conflict because Maria was supposed to become a nun.
 Worried about breaking her vows, she fled back to her convent.

 When Maria was afraid of the romantic feelings she had for Captain Von Trapp, her mentor, the Mother Abbess, told Maria that the love between a man and a woman was just as holy as the love of God.
 She told Maria that she needn’t feel guilty for loving the Captain, nor should she think that she was betraying her vow when she pledged her life to the service of God.

 “The love of a man and a woman is holy.” — the Mother Abbess

 The Mother Abbess clarified that a person should stay true to oneself instead of denying the truth.
 Maria had to seek the truth.
 And the truth was, Maria was better off being a mother to the seven children she adored than being a nun.
 She was better off pledging the vows of marriage to the man she loved than pledging her vows as a nun.